Eradev/StolenRealmMods/README.md

 * Displays remaining duration on ground effects;
 * Displays stacks and remaining duration on buffs/debuffs;
-* Displays info when the buff/debuff cannot be dispelled.
+* Displays info when the buff/debuff cannot be dispelled;
+* Displays who has the same Fortune and their current level.

+Note: Duration only appear for the host.

 ## Command Handler